smaTc/RemotePlayDetached/README.md

 ### AppID
 You can find the AppID of your donor game on [SteamDB](https://steamdb.info/).

+## Building
+### Linux
+1. Install Go on your System.
+2. Clone this git repo outside of your GOPATH or pull via go get with `go get -v github.com/smaTc/RemotePlayDetached.git`.
+3. Navigate to that directory and execute `go mod download` if you pulled via git or `go get .` if you pulled via `go get` and let it pull the dependencies.
+4. Run `go run main.go` to check if everything works.
+5. Execute `go build -o YourPreferredName.DesiredExtension main.go`.

+For Cross Compiling you can use [Fyne-Cross](https://fyne.io//develop/cross-compiling.html) and execute the `build.sh` File.
+(Linux only probably)

 ## Status
 Tested on Windows and Linux.
 Working so far.